martinezg1/Mini-Project-2-Robotics/README.md

 - Developers can create their own software and upload it for others to use
 - How ROS operates (High-level analysis):

-	Nodes- processes that perform computations.
+	Nodes - processes that perform computations.
 An example can be a range finder or a motor.

-	Master –List nodes and allows nodes to communicate with each other.
+	Master – List nodes and allows nodes to communicate with each other.

 	Messages – the data being sent from nodes to another node.